raspiblitz/raspiblitz-docs/docs/faq/faq.md

 - When you start a fresh setup just connect a 32GB Thumb Drive on the second USB3 port from the beginning and you should be asked during HDD setup if you want to try out BTRFS and gave the Thumb Drive as RAID1.

-- If you have a existing RaspiBlitz and you want to switch to BTRFS then you need to export a Migration File (MAINMENU > REPAIR > MIGRATION) an then format your HDD/SSD clean.
+- If you have a existing RaspiBlitz and you want to switch to BTRFS then you need to export a Migration File (MAINMENU > REPAIR > MIGRATION) and then format your HDD/SSD clean.
 When you import a Migration File during a fresh Setup (see above) you will get the option to format the HDD/SSD with BTRFS.

 Once the Blitz is running on BTRFS you can use the '/home/admin/config.scripts/blitz.datadrive.sh' script to add a RAID drive or make a snapshot.

 #### How to recover a BTRFS partition?

-This articles goes thru the usual options: https://ownyourbits.com/2019/03/03/how-to-recover-a-btrfs-partition/ https://seravo.fi/2015/using-raid-btrfs-recovering-broken-disks
+This articles goes through the usual options: https://ownyourbits.com/2019/03/03/how-to-recover-a-btrfs-partition/ https://seravo.fi/2015/using-raid-btrfs-recovering-broken-disks

-### How to setup RaspberryPi4 with Heatsink Case
+### How to setup Raspberry Pi 4 with Heatsink Case

 1. Put screw mounts on the SSD shield.
 2. Prepare screws for mounting the Raspberry PI and corresponding heat sink.